barini-onkundi/malaria-spatial-modelling-pymc/README.md

-# Spatial Modeling of Malaria in Kenya’s Lake Region Using Bayesian Geostatistics (PyMC)
+# Spatial Modeling of Malaria Prevalence Modeling in Western Endemic Zone of Kenya

 Malaria continues to pose a significant public health burden in Kenya, with the western and coastal regions bearing a disproportionate share of the disease burden (https://www.severemalaria.org/statistics-facts-by-country/kenya).
 According to 2020 Kenya Malaria Indicator Survey, the Lake endemic region consisting of Kisumu, Homa Bay, Siaya, Busia, Vihiga, Bungoma and Migori recorded a prevalence ranging between 11% and 19% (https://statistics.knbs.or.ke/nada/index.php/catalog/111).
 Year-round transmission in these areas is sustained by ecological conditions that favor the survival and breeding of *Anopheles* mosquitoes.
 This project applies a Bayesian geostatistical framework to model malaria prevalence using environmental predictors.